CapitalOneCanadaHackathon/capitalonecanadahackathon.github.io/_posts/charities/2017-08-29-sistering.md

   </div>

   <p class="content-accordion-body">
     There are many volunteers who help make the work of Sistering possible.
-Co-ordinating volunteers between all the areas where work is needed and when volunteers with the necessary skills and training are available can be a very time-consuming process.
+Coordinating volunteers between all the areas where work is needed and when volunteers with the necessary skills and training are available can be a very time-consuming process.
 This solution will automate the process of matching qualified and available volunteers with time slots and opportunities that are available.
   </p>
 </div>